zaxor0/zwerchhau/README.md

 - Will
 - Intelligence

-### Endurance
+### Constitution
-Endurace is total sum of Strength, Dexterity, Will, and your current level.
-For each level you gain, you also gain + 1 endurance.
+Constituion is total sum of Strength, Dexterity, Will, and your current level.
+For each level you gain, you also gain + 1 constituion.
 Used in combat, it represents your total ability to perserve and survive.
-The majority of damage in combat is against your endurance, not your flesh and blood.
+The majority of damage in combat is against your constitution, not your flesh and blood.
+This means that you risk being exhausted and overwhelmed when you take constitution damage.

-If your endurance reaches 0, you collapse and are not reliably able to defend yourself against a coup de gras.
+If your constitution reaches 0, you do not die.
+However, you collapse and are not reliably able to defend yourself against attacks.

 ### Intelligence
 This represents your ability to learn and both informal and formal education.
 Half this number and round up, this represents additional skills you receive advantage on.
 You may also choose to use one of these points on additional languages, instead of skills.